 If you haven’t noticed yet, Colombia is a land full of beautiful destinations and activities.
 With an armada of buses & cheap flights, getting from A to B is simple as depicting hieroglyphics.
 No, but options here are easy & infinite.

-Escaping the concrete jungle of Bogota is a must whether you’re a backpacker that has been here for 2 days or a Bogotan thats been here for life.
-Luckily enough, Colombia’s tallest waterfall sits only 1 hour away in Bogotas backyard, Choachi.
-Measuring in at 590 meters, this beauty is a simple day trip or can be made into an overnighter if cool, crisp mountain air is your cup of joe.
+Escaping the hustle and bustle of Bogota is a must at some point when living or visiting Bogota.
+Luckily enough, Colombia’s tallest waterfall sits only 1 hour away in Bogota’s backyard, Choachi.
+Measuring in at 590 meters, this beauty is a simple day trip or can be made into an overnight-er if cool, crisp mountain air is your cup of Joe.

-Getting here is easier than the Macarena & costs about 8 million pesos each way.
+Getting here is easier than the Macarena & costs about 8,000 COP each direction.
 Take a bus from the Tercer Milenio transmilenio station & be on your way.
 The scenery rolling into the valley will keep your eyes hooked like a big mouth bass until your conductor (that you informed) lets you off at the trailhead.

-The hike starts right off the side of the road past a convenience store where you can supply yourself for the beginning of the hike.
-You will continue on this path for about an hour passing fincas, farmers tending to their crop & a valley of lush vegetation.
+The trailhead is right off of the main road adjacent to a convenience store.
+Continue on this path for about an hour where you will pass fincas (farms), farmers tending to their crop & a valley of lush vegetation.
 As you continue don’t feel lost as it make take longer than expected.
-It’s a mixture of ups , downs, & flats but mainly down hill stretches.
+It’s a mixture of ups, downs, & flats but primarily downhill stretches.

 Arriving to the visitor center you will be briefed on safety & history of the area on an outdated computer and projector.
 It’s hard to watch this as you can see the beauty of the falls just staring you in the eyes upon arrival.
 Pay your entrance fee & hit the trail.